getbouncer/apidocs/card-verify/react-native-integration-guide/README.md

 {% tab title="Swift" %}
 In your `AppDelegate.swift` file, Add an import for `CardVerify`, and set your API key.
 If you want to store card images with VGS to be analyzed, set the `useServerImageAnalysis` to true.
+If you want to use enhanced card validation using the camera flash, set the `useFlashFlow` to true.

 ```swift
 import UIKit